1,200 Lives and Deaths at the World’s Fair, 2021-ongoing

 I compiled this most of this list as I read the newspaper from 1904 on the corresponding day in 2021.
 This page would also not be possible without the research of Filipino and Indigenous scholars who began this work before me.
 Notes and sources are listed below.
 If you would like to contribute to this resource, have a family member who participated in the 1904 World’s Fair, would like to request additional information, or suggest a correction, please contact me.
 Contributions will be properly credited.
 All text is my own unless otherwise noted and will be updated frequently.

 Thumbnail images were sourced from local newspapers and archives.
 In presenting these photographs it’s important to acknowledge that although these come from colonial representations of the Philippine people, they are individuals with their own names and stories that must be treated with respect.
-I am strongly against any form of appropriation of these images with respect to those depicted and their living descendants without the proper context.
+I am strongly against appropriation and commercial use of these images with respect to those depicted and their living descendants, especially desecrating and selling them as artwork.

 Click on the entries below and hover over the images for more information about each person.
 Names are listed alphabetically.
-You can also use the search bar to search descriptions.
 Carpenters, soldiers, pensionados, and exhibit contributors are listed on separate pages since they often weren’t photographed individually.

 🐚 Denotes individuals who were born in St. Louis during the World’s Fair.